StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 The Topology Perspective shows the filtered components and relations in a selected [view](../views/about_views.md) or the entire, unfiltered topology in [explore mode](../explore_mode.md).
 Components that have one or more health checks configured will report a calculated [health state](../../health-state/health-state-in-stackstate.md).

+Click on a component to view details in the right-hand pane.

 Read more about [components](/use/stackstate-concepts/components_relations.md#components).

 ### Component context menu